These Are the States Opening Back Up for Business

 Vermont

-Last Monday, Governor Phil Scott allowed certain businesses to begin operating, including “construction operations with crews of two or less and some single-person low contact professional services, such as appraisers, attorneys, realtors and others.”
+Last week, Governor Phil Scott allowed certain businesses to begin operating, including “construction operations with crews of two or less and some single-person, low-contact professional services, such as appraisers, attorneys, realtors, and others.”
 On Friday, he upped the maximum number of workers to five.
+Farmers’ markets are allowed to open, as of May 1.